This post may contain affiliate links, which means I make commission (at no cost to you!)

 Here are 10 expenses you can cut right now to enjoy a healthier financial life.

 It’s time to cut the cord!
 With options like Netflix, Hulu and Amazon Prime, do you really need cable?
-I bet you don’t!
+I bet you don’t.
 It takes some getting used to, but the savings is well worth it.
 There are so many options available that you will definitely be able to find plenty to watch.
 You never know, you may even end up reading more!
+Try Prime for FREE with this trial!

 If you are too busy to make dinner and end up going out to dinner a lot, you really need to take a look at what you are spending and figure out how you can make time with your partner to figure out a dinner rotation that works for your family.
-At one point we were spending $1000 a month on take out and going out to dinner.
+At one point we were spending $1000 a month on takeout and going out to dinner.
 That’s a lot of money!
 The solution that worked for me?
 I started purchasing ready-to-cook meals from a local gourmet deli/meat market, kind of like a “Hello Fresh” or “Blue Apron” deal, except everything was prepped.
 I would freeze everything and thaw the morning of when we would be preparing it.
 Whoever got home first was in charge of putting it in the oven.
-Since it was all prepped it was super easy!
-Now that we’ve moved to Michigan I don’t have this option.
-We also live 30 minutes from fast food and decent take out, so that alone forces me to cook.
-More than I would like to, tbh….

 Turn coffee, lunch and dinner out into things you look forward to, rather than things that are routine and you will appreciate them all the more.
 (You’ll appreciate the savings, too!)

 Just stop buying it.
 Or buy less of it, anyway.
 Package family size bags of chips into single serve ziplocs so no one makes a meal out of the junk food.
 It will last longer and you’ll spend less.
 Popcorn on the stove is a great snack that is super cheap (and super easy!) to make.
+(We make popcorn in our stovetop popper at least once a week- it is so good!)
 Buy fruit that is in season or on sale instead of pricey chips and frozen snacks.
 Everyone will get used to it, and they will enjoy it as a treat once in awhile now instead of as the norm.
 Not to mention how much healthier it is to eat fruit as a snack.

 So many people have serious clothing habits!
 If you are a big shopper, look for coupons and sales, or go through Ebates and use Honey for Amazon purchases.
 Rather than donating your old clothing to Goodwill, see if there is a local consignment shop that will take them so you are selling them rather than giving them away.
 If your clothing is in good shape and name brand, you can supplement your clothing budget by selling on ThredUp and Ebay.
 BUT, ideally, you will cut back on clothes shopping.
 Look at “capsule wardrobes” on Pinterest and see how many outfits you can make out of items you already own!